-Students are expected to present their thesis proposal as a written document and an oral presentation by the end of their 3rd year in order to remain in good standing in the program.
+Students are expected to present their thesis proposal as a written document and an oral presentation by the end of their 3rd year.
 It is understood that this proposal is not binding and that the goals of the research project may be modified in consultation with the thesis committee and the mentor as data is generated.